top of page

 Inside the course, I guide you through:

-• And how to include flexibility without feeling like you’re undoing your progress
+• how to include flexibility without feeling like you are undoing your progress

-All in a way that’s structured, but still fits around real life.
+All in a structured, doctor-designed way that still fits around real life.

-And you definitely don’t have to give up everything you enjoy to improve your health.
+You do not have to give up everything you enjoy to improve your cholesterol.

 Comments